khmild/S42B_Intellistep/README.md

 ***Note: For the time being, all serial and CAN messages should start with "<" and end with ">".
 The serial baud rate is 115200.***

+***Note: If you're having large oscillations in step correction, then try increasing the microstepping using the dip switches while increasing the microstep multiplier***

 New Features:

 - Redone stepping for higher torque and quieter operation